martbetz/martbetz.github.io/linux-trouble-shooting.md

 - `git rebase -i` [SHA]

-Replace [SHA] with the SHA of the commit that immediately _**proceeds**_ the comment to be amended.
+  replace [SHA] with the SHA of the commit that immediately _**proceeds**_ the comment to be amended

-- For the comment to be amended, replace the keyword `pick` with the keyword `reword`.
-Save the file and exit the editor.
+- for the comment to be amended, replace the keyword `pick` with the keyword `reword`.
+Save the file and exit the editor

-- Amend the commit comment and save the file.
+- amend the commit comment and save the file

 - `git log --oneline --graph`